MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 >[!NOTE]
 >If the issue isn't fixed when you update the guide schema, the guide's JSON file has probably been edited in a way that isn't supported (for example, too many 3D objects have been programmatically added to the **Step Editor** bin).
 Contact the Dynamics 365 Guides team directly for guidance, through your Microsoft Account team.

+### Manually upgrade content to Image schema v1

+The 504.0.0.0 Guides solution update changes the way guide content (images, videos, and 3D objects) is stored in the Dataverse.
+With this update, each file is stored along with the row instead of as a note attachment.
+This significantly improves performance when loading content and allows customers to access asset files more easily on the Power Platform.

+When you update to the 504.0.0.0 solution, the content will be automatically converted to the new schema.
+However, on the rare occasion that the conversion process fails for an image, video, or 3D object, you can use the following procedure to trigger the conversion manually.

+To make sure that all your content is converted to the new schema after upgrading to the new solution:

+1. Go to make.powerapps.com.

+2. Sign in with your credentials.

+3. Select **Guides**.

+    SCREEN SHOT GOES HERE

+4. Go to the active view of each type of content and verify that the number under the **Schema Version** column is **1**.

+    a.
+To the left of the page, under **Library**, select the type of content to verify.

+    SCREEN SHOT GOES HERE

+5. To find content that hasn’t successfully upgraded:

+    a.
+Select the **Filter by** under the **Schema Version** column.

+    SCREEN SHOT GOES HERE

+    b.
+From the dropdown, select **Does not equal** and type in **1** in the field below.
+Select **Apply**.

+    SCREEN SHOT GOES HERE

+    c.
+The rows that haven’t been converted will have either a **0** or three dashes (**---**) under the **Schema Version** column.

+    SCREEN SHOT GOES HERE

+6. To upgrade the content to the new content schema version:

+    a.
+Select all the items you want to convert.

+    b.
+In the command bar, select **Flow**, and then select **Upgrade Image Schema**.

+    SCREEN SHOT GOES HERE

+7. Confirm the application of the workflow by selecting **OK**.

+    SCREEN SHOT GOES HERE

+8. To verify the successful conversion of the 3D object, select the **Schema Version** column, and then from the drop-down, select **Clear filter**.

+    SCREEN SHOT GOES HERE

+9. The newly converted row will have a **1** under the **Schema Version** column.

+    SCREEN SHOT GOES HERE

+> [!NOTE]
+> Repeat this process for each type of content: images, videos, and 3D objects.

 ## See also